 5. Wall hangings

 Hang up a mandala, poster or photos in a pattern to cover your walls and make it feel like home.
 You can buy them for a decent price on Amazon.
-Just be careful not to damage the walls, especially if you want your deposit back!

 There is nothing worse than getting out of bed and stepping onto a cold floor.
 By buying a mini rug from IKEA, you can make your room much more aesthetic and cosy.